Uniform Approximation of Functions with Asymmetric Growth and Decay by Deep Weighted Polynomials: Computational Results

 Airy functions appear prominently in semiclassical quantum mechanics, especially in potential well and tunneling problems, and also in wave propagation near turning points.
 Due to their special-function status, they are generally computed using library routines or special-purpose quadrature, making them computationally expensive to evaluate repeatedly in applications.

 We construct approximants of the form

 where \(p(x)\) is a normalized inner polynomial, \(q(\cdot)\) is an outer polynomial, and \(w(x)\) is a weight selected to suppress growth or oscillation in regions of lesser importance.
-By adapting the composite structure to the underlying behavior of \(\mathrm{Bi}(x)\), we find that deep weighted polynomials can match or exceed the performance of conventional polynomial approximants using far fewer degrees of freedom.
+There is no contradiction between using a fixed coefficient budget and claiming efficiency: by adapting the composite structure to the behavior of \(\mathrm{Bi}(x)\), the deep weighted polynomial realizes an \emph{effective (composite) degree} of $\prod_\ell(m_\ell-1)$ that far exceeds the degree of a single classical polynomial with the same number of free coefficients.
+It is in this sense, few free coefficients but high effective degree, that the construction is parameter-efficient, and all approximants compared in a given figure share the same raw coefficient count.

-Figure~\ref{fig:airy_approximants} shows the performance of various 5-parameter approximants for the Airy function \(\mathrm{Bi}(-x)\) on \([-3, 20]\).
-Once again, the deep weighted polynomial is the only method that captures the correct growth behavior across the domain.
-Both Chebyshev and unweighted deep polynomials fail to approximate the tail accurately.
+Figure~\ref{fig:airy_approximants} shows the approximants, all with $n_{\mathrm{deep}}$ free parameters, for \(\mathrm{Bi}(-x)\) on \([-3, 20]\).
+Among the methods shown, the weighted deep polynomial best captures the growth across the domain.
+At this very small budget all methods, including the weighted deep polynomial, lose accuracy in the far right tail; the weighted approximant degrades most slowly.
+Recovering uniform tail accuracy requires a larger budget or a better-matched weight, which is addressed by the weight learning of Section~\ref{sec:generalizedweight} and, decisively, by the fine-tuned construction of Section~\ref{sec:finetune}, which resolves the entire decaying tail to machine precision on harder targets.